DataDog/integrations-core/mysql/README.md

 ### Prepare MySQL

-On your MySQL server, create a database user for the Datadog agent:
+On each MySQL server, create a database user for the Datadog agent:

 ```
 mysql> CREATE USER 'datadog'@'localhost' IDENTIFIED BY '<YOUR_CHOSEN_PASSWORD>';